What Are The 4 Stages of Disk Herniation?

 Lumbar

-Lumbar herniation occurs when any of the five discs protecting your lumbar vertebrae rupture or herniate.
+Lumbar herniation occurs when any of the five disks protecting your lumbar vertebrae rupture or herniate.
 The pain or numbness arising in the lower back due to lumbar herniation can radiate into the hip and leg.

-4 Stages of Disc Herniation
+4 Stages of Disk Herniation

-Stage 1: Disc Protrusion
+Stage 1: Disk Protrusion

-Stage 2: Prolapsed Disc
+Stage 2: Prolapsed Disk

-Over time, the disc slightly changes its position.
+Over time, the disk slightly changes its position.
 The inner nucleus pulposus pushes against the outer fibrous layer but does not tear it completely.
 The pressure on the spine increases, and the patient may start to experience tingling sensations, numbness, or pain.
 However, the herniation process is still incomplete.

-Stage 3: Disc Extrusion
+Stage 3: Disk Extrusion

 At this stage, the gel material finally breaks the outer wall but still stays intact.
 The symptoms of this phase can be easily managed with non-surgical treatments such as: